jbrry/multilingual-parsing/README.md

 ```bash
 source activate multilingual_parsing
 ```
 This project uses some new AllenNLP features which are not available in the official 0.8.4 release.
 As such, we will build the 0.8.5-unreleased version from the `master` branch on GitHub.
-If there are any problems try updating pip setuptoops and wheel as mentioned [here](https://packaging.python.org/tutorials/installing-packages/).
+If there are any problems try updating pip, setuptools and wheel as mentioned [here](https://packaging.python.org/tutorials/installing-packages/).

 ```bash
 cd